 Here the user will be able to configure the Internet Connectivity used by this device.
-You can proceed to select any of the other manual Internet Connection methods listed below.
+If your ISP connection is listed in the drop-down menu select it and click Next.
+If your ISP connection is not listed then you can proceed to select any of the other manual Internet Connection methods listed below